NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/Kaapana_overall/README.md

 1. Andrey is working on setting up Kaapana on the linux laptop he plans to bring along.
 1. Andrey is setting up a GCP project to share with the Kaapana developers for experimentation.
-2. Hans has access to some(?) kaapana installation at MEVIS (from the RACOON project).

 # Illustrations